ManuelElizaldi/SisyphusCorner/Programming/ETL Course/Apache Kafka/Apache Kafka - General Notes.md

 ![[Pasted image 20250401213000.png]]

 ![[Pasted image 20250401213918.png]]

+#### Source Processor
+Extracts data from a source system to then be processed for further use

+#### Sink Processor
+Responsible for receiving and storing the processed data to then be sent to a destination system

 ![[Pasted image 20250401213944.png]]

 top image is more efficinet, bottom image is using an ad hoc app or script